lkorth/lukekorth.com/_posts/2013-4-24-new-website-huzzah.md

 I'm no designer so it took me a while to find a layout that I liked (I'm still not sure how much I like this one and there is plenty of tweaking still to be done) and from there I started building the backend.
-I wanted to build up my website and blog by hand rather than use something like WordPress because there are just *way* too many features that I didn't want.
+I wanted to build up my website and blog by hand rather than use something like WordPress because there are just *way* too many features that I didn't want (don't get me started on the security issues!).
 All I wanted was a simple site where I could write my posts in [Markdown](http://daringfireball.net/projects/markdown/) and have them show up.
 I also wanted it to be quick and I thought it would be a great learning exercise.

 I started out using [Slim](http://www.slimframework.com/) micro framework in PHP along with